 The gene mutation can be passed on from parent to child but in many cases develops sporadically (out of the blue).
-If it is inherited, it is passed on in an autosomal dominant manner - this means that if one parent is affected, half their children will inherit the condition.
+If it is inherited, it is passed on in an autosomal dominant manner - this means that if one parent is affected, half his or her children will inherit the condition.